HarshadRanganathan/ireland-immigration-board/docs/irp.md

 #### **How do I get an appointment for first-time registration?**

-If you are living in Dublin, send an email to burghquayregoffice@justice.ie requesting for an appointment.
+If you are living in Dublin, you can use the online appointment system https://burghquayregistrationoffice.inis.gov.ie/ to obtain an appointment.

 If you are living outside Dublin, send an email to the garda office at your respective county to arrange for an appointment.